mjordan/riprap/README.md

 where `some_config.yml` is your configuration file.

-While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level fixity reports on binary resources using data from Riprap.
-Similar reporting tools could be developed for other platforms.
+While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level fixity reports on binary resources using data, a graph showing all failed fixity events, and a View that provides a flexible way for repository admins to determine which media are audited.
+Similar tools could be developed for other platforms.
+This module also lets you use Drupal's cron to schedule when Riprap runs.

 ## The sample configuration files

 Riprap comes with three sample configuration files:

 * `sample_csv_config.yml`: This configuration checks the fixity of the files listed in a CSV file, and persists fixity check events to another CSV file.
+This configuration is intended for demonstration and testing purposes only, not for production use.
 * `sample_db_config.yml`: This configuration checks the fixity of the files in a specific directory, and persists fixity check events to a relational database.
 * `sample_islandora_config.yml`: This configuration is used in conjuction with an Islandora 8.x-1.x instance, such as the one provided by the [Islandora Vagrant Playbook](https://github.com/Islandora-Devops/islandora-playbook).
 It audits the fixity of resources in a Fedora 5 repository and persists the resulting fixity check events to a relational database.
 This configuration provides two fetch resource list plugins.
 If you are using Islandora Riprap, you should use the `PluginFetchResourceListFromDrupalView` plugin since it offers a lot more flexibility in determining which media Riprap will check.